 To use Extend Volume, your disk partition configuration should meet all requirements below:

-- The drive you want to extend should be NTFS, FAT 32 and other types of partitions are not supported.
+- The drive you want to extend must be formatted as NTFS, FAT 32 and other types of partitions are not supported.

-- There must be adjacent Unallocated space on the right side of this drive.
+- There must be adjacent Unallocated space behind this drive.

 - In MBR style disk, Free space in Extended partition cannot be added to Primary partition, even if it is right adjacent.